Machine-learning-assisted Blending of Data-Driven Turbulence Models: Machine-learning-based model blending

+The proposed internal blending strategy is based on the space-dependent aggregation of a set of expert data-driven model corrections, namely $\mathcal{M} = \left\{ \MSST, \MSEP, \MANSJ \right\}$, as reported in Table \ref{tab:training_cases_ML}.
+The resulting blended model is denoted as $\Mblend$.
+It is worth noting that the $\MANSJ$ model used in this study differs slightly from the version reported in \cite{cherroud2025space}.
+However, this variation does not significantly impact the results, as both models yield nearly identical outcomes.

-To overcome the limitations of individual expert models and promote generality, we introduce a blending strategy based on the space-dependent aggregation of a set of expert data-driven model corrections, namely ${\cal M}=\left\{\MSST,\MSEP,\MANSJ\right\}$.
-The blended model is denoted $\Mblend$.
-The corrective tensors $\bdelta$ and $\bR$ are written as a linear convex combination of the expert corrections, using a data-driven set of weighting functions $w_M$.
+Unlike the external, non-intrusive model aggregation approach of \cite{cherroud2025space}, which consists in blending the output quantities of interest (QoI) (such as velocity, pressure, etc.) obtained by solving the RANS equations under different models, the internal blending strategy mixes a set of alternative corrections of the anisotropy tensor and of the turbulent kinetic energy equation.
+Specifically, the corrective tensors $\bdelta$ and $\bR$ are formulated as a convex combination of the experts corrections, using a data-driven set of weighting functions $w_M$ that satisfy the convexity constraint $\sum_{M\in\mathcal{M}} w_M = 1$:

-with $\sum_{M\in\mathcal{M}} w_M =1$.
 The weighting functions are designed to dynamically adjust in space, based on a set of local flow features, so to assign high weights to the experts that are most likely to perform accurately based on the local flow conditions, and low weights to the unsuitable ones.
-Following \cite{cherroud2023space}, we adopt a set of eleven features derived from \cite{ling2015evaluation}, noted $\boldsymbol{\eta}(\mathbf{x}) = \bigl(\eta_1(\mathbf{x}),...,\eta_{11}(\mathbf{x})\bigr)$ and described in the Appendix \ref{ext:methodo}, which have been widely used in the literature to represent data-driven corrections.
+Following \cite{cherroud2025space}, we adopt a set of eleven features derived from \cite{ling2015evaluation}, noted $\boldsymbol{\eta}(\mathbf{x}) = \bigl(\eta_1(\mathbf{x}),...,\eta_{11}(\mathbf{x})\bigr)$ and described in the Appendix \ref{ext:methodo}, which have been widely used in the literature to represent data-driven corrections.
 Second, we define the exact model weights as:

 where $\mathcal{G}$ is a function that depends on the model outputs for some observed QoI $\{ \delta^M \}_{M \in \mathcal{M}}$, and on the corresponding ground truth values $\bar{\delta}$, extracted from a high-fidelity database.
 Note that by construction the weights $\omega_L$ sum up to $1$.We chose $\mathcal{G}$ to be the Gaussian kernel, given for $\sigma>0$ by